wso2/docs-mg/en/docs/how-tos/analytics/elk-based-analytics.md

 #### Step 1.2 - Enabling Logs

 !!! note
-    The LOG4J configuration file `log4j2.properties` is not available in the API Microgateway runtime by default since the logging is carried out by a in-built configuration factory.
+    The LOG4J configuration file `log4j2.properties` is not available in the API Microgateway runtime by default since the logging is carried out by an in-built configuration factory.
 In order to configure API Microgateway runtime for ELK analytics, create a `log4j2.properties` configuration file in the location &lt;MICRO\_GW\_HOME&gt;/conf/.

     In order to configure log level for the Java components the following configuration can be added to the `log4j2.properties` file.